-This is a kind of beans that is commonly used to make moin moin, akara, ekuru, and more.
-I call this kind of beans the all in one kind of beans because you can use it to cook all kinds of foods that are made with beans.
+This is a kind of bean that is commonly used to make moin moin, akara, ekuru, and more.
+I call this kind of beans the all-in-one kind of beans because you can use it to cook all kinds of foods that are made with beans.
 This kind of bean is mostly consumed by the poor class in Nigeria because it is usually cheaper than ewa oloyin (honey beans).

 How to Start Beans Business in Nigeria

-1. Do Your Market Survey
+1. Do the Market Survey

 Doing your market survey before starting this kind of business in Nigeria is very important.
 It is important because this business is a kind of new business and going into it uninformed can incur losses.
 Before starting this business need to look at your area to find out so many things.

 1. Can the business really be profitable?

 2. Is there any business like it in your area?
 If there is, which kind of beans business sells fast?
-Is it the one sold on a wheelbarrow, or the one sold in shops or the warehouse-type?
+Is it the one sold on a wheelbarrow, or the one sold in shops, or the warehouse type?

 3. Is the proposed area a rich area or a poor area?
 Here, it is preferable to sell in a poor area because the poor population in Nigeria are the ones that eat more beans.

 4. Can you be able to convince the beans sellers in your area (those who buy in retail) to buy from you?
 This is if you are going into the business as a wholesaler.

 There are many questions you need to ask and answer by doing your personal findings before you start the business especially if you are going into the buying and selling of beans as a wholesaler – investing a big capital.
 This is to make sure you are not caught off guard after you have started the business.
 Another thing you need to figure out is if you need to open your beans business in a market or in a regular area.

 If you ask me about this I will say both are OK (whether you are opening in an area or in a market).
-Just make sure if you are opening the business in an area you are opening it in a populated area and your shop is located at a major bus-stop or junction for thousands of customers to easily locate you.
+Just make sure if you are opening the business in an area you are opening it in a populated area and your shop is located at a major bus stop or junction for thousands of customers to easily locate you.
 All these being said, you still need to carry out your market survey.

 2. Get the Capital Needed

 After doing your market survey for your beans business, the next move here is to get the capital you will need in starting the business.
 And like I said earlier the amount of capital you will invest in the business depends on how big you want the business to be.
 Do you want to go into the business as a wholesaler/distributor having a warehouse or medium-scale or small-scale – having a shop?

 All these will be determined by how much you have.
 As for how you can get the capital to start your beans business there are 2 things you can do.

-a.
-You can Self-found this Business Yourself
+A. You can Self-found it Yourself

 This could be by saving some of your money for 6 months – 1 year and if you already have money saved aside you can simply take out of this money to start the business.

-b.
-Borrowing the Money
+B. Borrowing the Money

 This is the second way you can fund this business if you do not have money.
 You can either borrow this money from family and friends or borrow the money from the bank which I will not advise in this kind of business.

-3. Rent a Shop/Warehouse
+3. Rent a Shop or Warehouse

-Depending on the kind of beans business you want to start you will need to either rent a shop or rent a warehouse and if it is the very small kind of beans business you want to start you will need to buy a wheelbarrow.
+Depending on the kind of beans business you want to start you will need to either rent a shop or rent a warehouse and if it is a very small kind of beans business you want to start you will need to buy a wheelbarrow.
 When renting a shop or warehouse for this business, there are a few things you will need to put into consideration.